 In analog televisions, amplitude frequency response and group delay were important parameters for a transmission path between the transmitter output and the receiver input.
-Because of the channel correction in the DVB-T / DVB-H receiver, significantly larger tolerances can now be permitted without noticeable reductions in quality.
-The mask filter and antenna combiners cause the linear distortions.
+Because of the channel correction in the ISDB-T receiver, significantly larger tolerances can now be permitted without noticeable reductions in quality.
+The mask filter and antenna combiners cause linear distortions.
 These linear distortions can be compensated by a precorrector within the transmitter.
 As a result, however, the linear distortions reappear reversed directly at the transmitter output.

-Therefore, the preferred method is to measure amplitude frequency response and group delay after all filter stages at the test port (M4) in the antenna combiner.
+Therefore, the preferred method is to measure amplitude frequency response and group delay after all filter stages at a test port in the antenna combiner.
 Of course, the results will differ at the various measurement points.